 Toward the end of last year I embarked on a trip to South Korea, where I preserved my insides and sanity with soju and makgeolli for two weeks.
 I began my trip in the capital of Seoul, exploring supermarkets, museums, and (of course) vegan restaurants.

 For the uninitiated, soju and makgeolli are both rice based alcoholic drinks and they are both extraordinary with food.
-Makgeolli is a mildly sweet sweet, viscous, and milky old school booze with a slight fizz about it.
+Makgeolli is a mildly sweet, viscous, and milky old school booze with a slight fizz about it.
 There are many varieties, from craft brews to artificial fruit flavours.
 Alcohol content typically ranges between 6-9%.

 With a lack of brewing laws, the alcohol content of Soju can be as low as 16% and skyrocket to over 50%.
 Should one wish to supplement their alcohol with more alcohol, a drink called somac (beer + soju) is not uncommon.
-This drink was made for me by the managers of my hostel, one of whom loved Shakespeare (“to be or not to be, it doesn’t matter”), craved advice on how to romance an English woman in a bar, and enjoying singing both the Titanic theme song and The Little Mermaid classic “Under the Sea.”
+This drink was made for me by the managers of my hostel, one of whom loved Shakespeare ("to be or not to be, it doesn't matter"), craved advice on how to romance an English woman in a bar, and enjoyed singing both the Titanic theme song and The Little Mermaid classic "Under the Sea."
+On repeat.

 Other starchy vegetables and grains, such as barley, potatoes, and tapioca, can also be used to make soju.

 Vegan Food in Seoul

 Why can't I ever keep these things short?
 Okay, enjoy the rest of this novel.

 Operated by the Korean Buddhist Cultural Foundation, Balwoo Gongyang is a Michelin starred (whatever that means) vegan temple food restaurant in Seoul.
 There are five set menus to choose from, and they change with each season.
 If you are going for dinner, make reservations.
 I went for lunch and there was no problem scoring a table.